Dasharo/docs/docs/variants/msi_z690/memory-hcl.md

 Legend:

-* Configuration 1/2/4 - means given memory modules was tested in 1, 2 and 4
+* Configuration 1/2/4 - means given memory module was tested in 1, 2 and 4
-  DIMMs populated configuration, &#10004; - mean successfully tested, &#10006; means platform did not boot with Dasharo, e.g.
+  DIMMs populated configuration, &#10004; means successfully tested, &#10006;
+  means platform did not boot with Dasharo, e.g. &#10004;/&#10004;/&#10004;
-  &#10004;/&#10004;/&#10004; means all configuration work
+  means all configurations work
 * Type: `DDR4` or `DDR5`
 * Size: DIMM capacity in GB
 * Speed: `normal/XMP1/XMP2` - memory clock speed in MHz for standard and XMP memory profiles, `-` means not tested, &#10006; means platform did not boot with given profile
-* Voltage: `normal/XMP1/XMP2` - memory voltage in Volts for standard and XMP memory profiles, `-` means not tested, , &#10006; means platform did not boot with given profile
+* Voltage: `normal/XMP1/XMP2` - memory voltage in Volts for standard and XMP memory profiles, `-` means not tested, &#10006; means platform did not boot with given profile

 > NOTE: some XMP profiles may have lower speeds than other ones, but also have